 American Crystal Agronomy App

-The American Crystal Agronomy App is available and free, found at “the App Store” or “Google Play”.
+As a reminder, for keeping a close eye on Cercospora Leafspot development, the American Crystal Agronomy App is available and free, found at “the App Store” or “Google Play”.